Dunera

 Austrian Jew with roots in Hungary.
 States in England sailor on a trawler as hisprofession.

 Jew of Austrian origin who had converted to Catholicism.
+Owned a film company in Berlin.
 Was member of the volunteer fire department in West London.

 Rudolf Schenk (28) • GP, K